-- 2 Operate the priming lever on the fuel lift pump (C) until fuel, free from air, comes from the filter vent point.
-Tighten the vent plug, banjo connection bolt or the straight connection.
+2 Operate the priming lever on the fuel lift pump (B) until fuel, free from air, comes from the filter vent point.
+Tighten the banjo connection bolt.
 If the drive cam of the fuel lift pump is at the point of maximum cam lift, it will not be possible to operate the priming lever.
-In this situation, the crankshaft must be turned one revolution. - 3 CAV fuel injection pumps: Loosen the union nut (D1).
-Operate the priming lever of the fuel lift pump until air free fuel comes from the union nut.
-Tighten the union nut.
+In this situation, the crankshaft must be turned one revolution.